Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Competitive Algorithms

 \subsection{High-level Description of Proposed Algorithm}

 Our algorithm is designed according to the algorithmic concepts presented in Section \ref{sec:algorithmic_conecpts} as follows.

 \paragraph*{Randomly select and speculatively admit} In every cycle $t$ during which a $U$-packet arrives, the algorithm picks $t$ as an admittance cycle with some probability $r$ (to be determined in the sequel).
 In every cycle chosen as an admittance cycle, the algorithm picks exactly one of the $U$-packets arriving at $t$ to serve as the {\em admitted} packet.
 This $U$-packet is chosen uniformly at random out of all $U$-packets arriving at $t$.
 At the end of the arrival step, the algorithm schedules the admitted $U$-packet (if one exists) for processing, hence {\em parsing} the packet.
-We note that if no such $U$-packet exists, or if $t$ is not an admittance cycle, then the top-priority packet residing in the Head-of-Line (HOL) is scheduled for processing.
+We note that if no such $U$-packet exists, or if $t$ is not an admittance cycle, then the algorithm may only accept known arriving packets, and would eventually schedule the top-priority packet residing in the Head-of-Line (HOL) for processing.
 The exact notion of priority will be detailed later.

 \paragraph*{Classify and randomly select} We implicitly partition the possible types of arriving packets into classes $C_1, C_2, \ldots C_m$; the criteria for partitioning and the exact value of $m$ will be specified later.
 Our algorithm picks a single {\em selected} class, uniformly at random from the $m$ classes.
 Our goal is to provide {\em guarantees} on the performance of our proposed algorithm for packets belonging to the selected class, which is henceforth denoted $\Cs$.
 Packets which belong to the selected class are referred to as {\em $\Cs$-packets}.
 Following our previously introduced notation, known (unknown) packets that belong to the selected class, i.e., $\Cs$-packets for which their attributes are known (unknown), are denoted as {\em $\CsK$-packets} ({\em $\CsU$-packets}).